engineering-collaboration/book/docs/book/anatomy-of-a-code-change/repository-strategies.md

 requires sparse checkout
 lots of traffic
 difficult to setup ci/cd

-## Multiple repos

-+ team ownership and rules
+specific team ownership and rules

 ## Repository README

 The freedom of choosing a way of work across teams complicates standardizing the onboarding process for new project collaborators.
 Hence, standardized processes give way to a shared entrypoint.
 A README file in the root of our project informs entrant engineers about how to work with the project.
+A well-written README indicates a high-quality product.

 ### Quickstart